tpierrain/NFluent/ReadMe.md

 With Nfluent check libraries:

-All you've got to remember is: `Check.That`, cause every check is then provided via a super-duper-auto-completion-dot-experience ;-)
+All you've got to remember is: `Check.That`, 'cause every check is then provided via a super-duper-auto-completion-dot-experience ;-)
 ------------------------------------------------------------------------------------------------------------------------